-We've all been stuck at the office at night, growing increasingly hungry, with no idea of what to cook and only a little time for food shopping on the way home.
-No matter how much we love browsing through cookbooks for new recipes to try, it's always handy to have a set of trusted blogs in our bookmarks to quickly browse when food shopping on the go.
+We all know the feeling of being stuck at the office late, growing increasingly hungry, and having no idea of what to cook and only a little time for food shopping on the way home.
+No matter how much we love browsing through cookbooks for new recipes to try, it's always handy to have a set of trusted food blogs in our bookmarks to quickly browse when food shopping on the go.
 After all, nothing is more disappointing than stumbling upon a random recipe after an intensive Google search, only to realize that it looked better than it tasted.
-Not with these blogs.

-We decided to round up the best food blogs so you don't have to resort to ordering pizza when running short on time.
+To avoid that dismay, we've rounded up the best food blogs on the internet so you don't have to resort to ordering pizza when running short on time.
 Are you in the mood for something healthy?
-Are you craving a big bowl of cheesy pasta?
-Maybe you're vegetarian.
+Craving a big bowl of cheesy pasta?
+Or maybe you're a vegetarian.
 Whatever your taste bud leanings and culinary skills, we have a website for you.
-Ahead, five food bloggers that will never disappoint but always delight.

 Athena Calderone knows a thing or two about delicious food and even more delicious-looking presentation.
-With a highly anticipated cookbook on the way and a food and lifestyle blog that blends elevated living with achievable, health-conscious food, it's no wonder the stylish home chef is one of our go-tos for recipe inspiration.
+With a cookbook under her belt and a food and lifestyle blog that blends elevated living with achievable, health-conscious food, it's no wonder the stylish home chef is one of our go-to's for recipe inspiration.

 Feeling hungry?
 Try EyeSwoon's scrambled eggs with crème fraîche and herbs.